 The Royal Botanic Garden Edinburgh is a green oasis in the city - a place to relax and to enjoy the botanical diversity with friends and family.
 During the spring and summer months it is hard to believe you’re in Edinburgh as the garden blooms with a stunning variety of exotic flowers.
 We particularly recommend heading to the top of the Chinese rock garden for one of Edinburgh's most incredible panoramic views.

 The Garden also offers a year round programme of workshops, cultural performances, walks, talks and exhibitions.
 The John Hope Gateway building hosts a brilliant range of participation initiatives, allowing kids to study plants through top-spec microscopes while the grown-ups can learn new pruning techniques from the Botanics' professionals.
-There’s also a chance to quiz the experts for tips on keeping your own garden looking good at the Botanics’ “show and tell” sessions.

 Take a Stroll along the Water of Leith